szapp/plotface/README.md

 Python module to switch between light/dark interface and inline/gui backend of matplotlib figures in IPython on the fly.

+It is particularly useful when running a Jupyter or IPython console embedded in a dark themed shell, as for example when using [Spyder](https://www.spyder-ide.org) with color schemes like Monokai or similar ([see below](#example)).

 ## Installation